 Apple Watch has a special Power Reserve Mode that prolongs battery life by shutting down all Apple Watch features except the current time.
 You can quickly turn on Power Reserve Mode by going to Settings -> Battery and sliding the Power Reserve button.

-You can exit the Power Reserve Mode by pressing and holding the the side button.
+You can exit the Power Reserve Mode by pressing and holding the side button.

 Improve Battery Health Long Term: Optimize Battery Charging

-This helps in reducing battery ageing and as a result will make your Apple Watch’s battery perform more efficiently down the road.
+This helps in reducing battery aging and as a result, will make your Apple Watch’s battery perform more efficiently down the road.